Greek God Apollo powers include being a master of archery, divination, and poetry. Apollo symbols include the swan, laurel wreath, and lyre.

 Apollo, God of light

-For my last polaroid pic in this series of pics, I decided to go back to the same beach where I had taken the picture of Apollo.
+For the last polaroid pic in this series, I decided to go back to the same beach where I had taken the photo of Apollo, the first picture in this series.

 So the very next evening, I went back to take a sunset photo, to go full circle.